1

 The short answer: if it hasn't been recorded yet, we don't know.

 Once we know the bill number we have to find out the committee the bill was assigned to as well as the date and time it was discussed there.
 Then, if applicable, we do the same for the committee in the opposite house.
 Using Committee Summary Reports we can find out precisely how long the bill was discussed in committee.
 Floor debate in the House and Senate is harder to pin down.
 There are no timestamped records of the proceedings, so we never know with 100% certainty how long the recording of the floor debates will be.
-That said, there is a reliable rule of thumb.
-One hour in committee usually means 10-15 minutes of floor debate.
+That said, there is a reliable rule of thumb: one hour in committee usually means 10-15 minutes of floor debate.

 If you have access to Daily Status Sheets and Committee Summaries you can estimate the amount of time your bill was discussed using the same process described above.